The County Assistance Office (CAO) will count all resources not specifically excluded.

 Inaccessible resources are resources the household cannot access or convert into cash.
 This includes jointly owned resources, property and vehicles (that would net $1500 or less if they were sold), and resources that are not freely accessible or restricted.
 It also includes resources the household is unaware of having.
 However, once the household becomes aware that resources are legally available to them, the resources must be counted from that time forward.
 This is the case regardless of the manner in which the household is informed.

-All resources of a disqualified or ineligible household member and a portion of the resources of a noncitizen sponsor and his or her spouse are considered available to the SNAP household, even if the household member does not share ownership and the owner does not make the resource available.
+All resources of a disqualified or ineligible household member and a portion of the resources of a noncitizen sponsor and their spouse are considered available to the SNAP household, even if the household member does not share ownership and the owner does not make the resource available.
 See Chapter 522 to determine how resources are deemed from noncitizen sponsors.

 An individual disqualified for committing an intentional program violation